-Given the HF wave function to be a good zero-order approximation of the true wave function $\Psi$ (this is usually the case for ground state closed-shell systems), the contribution of degles is estimated to amount to 94-96% of the correlation energy [30], while singles and triples contribute roughly to 1-2% [35].
-Furthermore, the truncation of the excitations to the scene ingles yields no significant improvement to the reference wave function, as a consequence of Brillouin Theorem [30,34].
+Given the HF wave function to be a good zero-order approximation of the true wave function Ψ (this is usually the case for ground state closed-shell systems), the contribution of double excitations is estimated to amount to 94-96% of the correlation energy [30], while singles and triples contribute roughly 1-2% [35].
+Furthermore, the truncation of the excitations solely to the singles yields no significant improvement to the reference wave function, as a consequence of the

+Brillouin Theorem [30,34].
 These statements lead to consider the inclusion of the interacting singles and doubles in the Cluster operator as the first reasonable approximation of the exact wave function: such a method is called CCSD [35,36].
-The truncation of the excitations to the singles and doubles is physically justified, as the sum of those excitations (operators) spans the space of functions interacting with the reference wave function $\Psi_0$ through the two-body Hamiltonian [37].
+The truncation of the excitations to the singles and doubles is physically justified, as the sum of those excitations (operators) spans the space of functions interacting with the reference wave function Ψ_0 through the two-body Hamiltonian [37].